paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-09-25-the_web_aesthetic.md

 With a theme of “playing with the future,” the [dConstruct 2012][7] conference site employed a highly typographic design that featured monochrome images with areas of flat color.
 This design decision meant images could be really small, some needing as few as eight colors:

-{% include 'photos' with photoset.3
+{% render 'photos' with photoset.3
   caption: 'Original image: 14kb.
 Optimized image: 11kb.'
   image_preset: 'thumbnail'
 %}